Nursing in Health and Illness I Syllabus for 2025-2026

 Disability Statement

 If you have a disability (learning, mental, physical) that affects your ability to participate effectively and have access to any program or service at Amarillo College please contact Disability Services at (806) 345-5639 .
-Our offices are located in the Student Service Center office 112.
+Our offices are located in the Enrollment Center, Suite 700.
 More information may be found at www.actx.edu/disability.

 Disability Services facilitates access to all programs and services according to the ADA, Americans with Disabilities Act and Section 504 of the Rehabilitation Act, as well as other federal and state laws.